cisco/mindmeld/source/userguide/augmentation.rst

 Retaining Entity Annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The default English model ignores entity annotations and paraphrases the full query (along with entities).
-If you wish to retain the entity values and annotations in your query as is in the paraphrases, you can set the ``'retain_entities'`` key to ``True`` in the config.
+If you wish to retain the original query's entity values and annotations in the paraphrases, you can set the ``'retain_entities'`` key to ``True`` in the config.
-In addition, if a gazetteer is provided for the entity type, the system will automatically replace the entity values with randomly sampled entities from the gazetteer.
+In addition, if a gazetteer is provided for an entity type, the system will automatically replace entity values with randomly sampled entities from the gazetteer.
 This is recommended to improve the n-gram diversity in your queries.

 .. note::